mikrostew/advent-of-code/2022/descriptions/day9.md

 6.....
 (6 covers 7, 8, 9, s)
 ```

-Now, you need to keep track of the positions the new tail, 9, visits.
-In this example, the tail never moves, and so it only visits 1 position.
-However, be careful: more types of motion are possible than before, so you might want to visually compare your simulated rope to the one above.
+Now, you need to keep track of the positions the new tail, `9`, visits.
+In this example, the tail never moves, and so it only visits **`1`** position.
+However, **be careful**: more types of motion are possible than before, so you might want to visually compare your simulated rope to the one above.

 Here's a larger example: